artecs-group/RVfpga-sim-addons/RVfpga_Microcredential/Module3/OtherRiscvCores/README.md

     * Test the GPIO peripheral.

-      The LEDs LD0-LD4 are connected to the GPIO peripheral.
+      The LEDs LD0-LD4 are connected to the GPIO output bits 0 to 4.

       Configure GPIO outputs: